-Turkey Gulet Charter
+Luxury Gulet Charter Turkey

 Turkey is the capital of gulet construction and the origin of gulet charter holidays.
 If you are seeking authentic Turkish yachts and that famed hospitality, Southern Turkey is the place to be!
 The Turkish Riviera is like no other region – home of the turquoise coast.
 There is so much to say about yacht charter in Turkey.
 You won’t find as many motor yachts along the southern coast but rather, see more gulets than any other place in the world.

 Gulet charter terms are the most flexible and easy going than any other gulet chartering country.
 Guests can bring their own drinks on board without having to pay for corkage fees.
-With such close proximity to the Greek islands, you have more choice in route combinations than any where else.
+With such close proximity to the Greek islands, you have more choice in route combinations than anywhere else.
 The best gulet charter prices are also available in Turkey as are the menu and drinks prices.
 You can pay the price of half board for one week in Croatia and Montenegro – and receive a full board menu!

 Embarkation / Disembarkation